shakes76/PatternFlow/recognition/46616780_YOLO_Hannah_Scholz/README.md

 ### File Contents:
-dataset.py --->
+dataset.py ---> Contains functions to preprocess the data.

-modules.py --->

-predict.py --->

-train.py --->

-YOLOV5_training.ipynb --->

-README.md --->
+modules.py ---> Since YOLOV5 can be followed model wise from the YOLOV5 GitHub this file is empty, a link to the repository I used is linked above as a submodule.

+predict.py ---> Contains code to draw bounding boxes on images, the YOLOV5_training.ipynb contains functions and code to display the images and results.

+train.py ---> The YOLOV5_training.ipynb file contains everything this file should contain, the file was not renamed as it would delete the commit history from GoogleCollab.

+YOLOV5_training.ipynb ---> Contains the training of the model, shows results and calculates IOU values.

-PhotoResults folder --->
+PhotoResults folder ---> Contains photos of the results used in the README.md

-PhotosForReadMe folder --->
+PhotosForReadMe folder ---> Contains photos used in the README.md

 ### References: